sefcom/FrozenNode-nodeRequireResolver/README.md

-You can read README_org.md to learn more about the closure compiler.
+You can read README_org.md to learn more about the Closure Compiler.

-This is a modified closure compiler, that takes in a NodeJS file and resolves all of the require statements.
+This is a modified closure compiler, that takes in a Node.js file and resolves all of the require statements.
 This is intended to be a preprocessor for static analysis.
-(I am using it for my thesis).
 This is probably not as efficient as it could be, but it works (not counting todos).
 This is made to work with the setting "--formatting PRETTY_PRINT".
 You should also use "--language_out ECMASCRIPT_2015" or up and "--compilation_level WHITESPACE_ONLY"

-I added a python script named "preprocessorWrapper.py".
-This was originally going to help with a resolving issue, but it did not work.
-However it does still work as a (mass) caller for the entire preprocessing process.
-There are two main types of calls.
-"Single File" and "MultiFiles".
-These are controlled by flags that can be set by the command line.
-Everything else should auto-populate correctly.
+preprocessWrapper.py is the entry point for FrozenNode.
-You have to manually edit the global variables if you want to change: java (JAVA), closure compiler jar (CCJAR), node source code location (NSRC), language out (lang_out) Most of the other settings for closure compiler have not been tested with my code, so they are statically set and I do not recommend changing.
+You have to manually edit the following global variables if you want to change them: java (JAVA), language out (lang_out)
+Most of the other settings are configurable or have not been tested with my code.

 Currently you may get "TypeError: Cannot read property 'exports' of undefined" for a global variable.
 This appears to happen when the require that was resolved is inside a function that was not called.
-You can just swap it with one the code+function wrapper it.
+You can just swap it with the code+function wrapper it is associated with.

 CompilerOptions have been added to help (They do not print properly, so I am putting them here.
 May not fix that)
   1.  --require_resolve_log_location